-Following the statement, Senator Ziurys asked for elaboration of the statement regarding being attacked for making comments.
-Hudson replied by stating she attended a meeting with UAGC task force leads in the previous week and expressed her concern about conflicts of commitment and conflicts of interest and advised that everyone disclose possible conflicts of commitment or conflicts of interest with the University.
+Senator Ziurys asked for elaboration of the statement regarding being attacked for making comments.
+Chair Hudson stated she attended a meeting with UAGC task force leads in the previous week and expressed her concern about conflicts of commitment and conflicts of interest and advised that everyone disclose possible conflicts of commitment or conflicts of interest with the University.